 Pipeline products must be transformed from the internal data model to the public data model defined in M. Jurić et al. (2023).
-A set of YAML files in the pipe\tasks repository are used for transforming the internal pipelines representation of the data to a standardized parquet output format.
-These parquet files are continually validated against an appropriate schema to ensure that the column names and types are correct as the pipelines codebase evolves, as described in Section 9.3.
+A set of YAML files in the pipe_tasks15 repository are used for transforming the internal pipelines representation of the data to a standardized parquet output format.
+These parquet files are continually validated against an appropriate schema to ensure that the column names and types are correct as the pipelines codebase evolves, through repositories such as ci_imsim16 and ci_hsc17.
 For data previews and releases, the parquet files are then ingested into the Qserv database, where the data catalogs are stored.

-The public data model is defined by a set of files in the Felis (J. McCormick et al. 2024) YAML format which describe the schema of a data catalog, including its tables, columns, constraints and metadata.
-These are collectively referred to as the Science Data Model (SDM) schemas.
-The YAML files are managed with the sdm schemas repository with all changes validated by GitHub workflows.
+The public data model is defined by a set of files in the Felis(J. McCormick et al. 2024) YAML format which describe the schema of a data catalog, including its tables, columns, constraints and metadata.
+The YAML files are managed with the sdm schemas repository18 with all changes validated by GitHub workflows.
 The schemas corresponding to Science Pipelines output are continually evolving with the pipelines codebase, so, for instance, column names and types may be updated to reflect changes to the internal data model.
 Schemas for data previews and releases represent a snapshot of the public data model at the time of the release and would typically only be updated with bug fixes, minor changes, or updates and additions to the metadata.
-For public-facing data catalogs, the Felis representation is used to generate a TAP SCHEMA database describing the tables and columns available in the TAP service (P. Dowler et al. 2019) and serves as a source of documentation.
-User data access to the data catalogs is provided primarily through the Astronomical Data Query Language (ADQL) through the TAP service, with the tables and columns being validated against the TAP SCHEMA as part of the query execution process.
+For public-facing data catalogs, the Felis representation is used to generate a TAP_SCHEMA database describing the tables and columns available in the TAP service and serves as a source of documentation.
+User data access to the data catalogs is provided primarily through the Astronomical Data Query Language (ADQL) through the TAP service, with the tables and columns being validated against the TAP_SCHEMA as part of the query execution process.